 Where is Tracie Now?
 (Local Adoptions Only Please)

 Tracie is located in a private foster home in Princeton Junction, NJ.
 Due to her issues (see above), she can only be adopted to a home within a 90 mile radius of Princeton Junction.
 We also require that the home adopting her meet her at her foster home on at least 2 occasions and spend time with her during these meetings before taking her home so she will be familiar with her new owner.

 See More Photos and Watch a Video of Tracie!

 To see more photos of Tracie, click HERE.

 Please Sponsor Me!

 If you cannot adopt me, please consider sponsoring me.
-The Atopica pill I need is expensive but I will break out in crusty lesions if I do not take it daily.
-Please consider making a tax-deductible donation to help CRUSA buy my pills.
-Click on the paypal button below:
+Make a tax-deductible donation to help CRUSA buy my pills, insulin and syringes.
+I sure need them.
+Please click on the paypal button below: